July 19, 2019

 By following these simple steps, you can ensure that your dog will have a healthy and happy summer.
 Remember, summer should be fun for the whole family – pets included!

-This post is an updated version of a previous DogTails blog post published in 2010.
+This post is an updated version of a previous DogTails blog post published in 2010 and 2019.